Who Can Access the Electronic Will

 When the Record Can Be Destroyed

-The custodian cannot destroy the electronic record on a whim.
-Arizona law sets two timelines, and the earlier one applies: one hundred years after the testator's death, or five years after the testator's last will is admitted to probate and all appellate opportunities have been exhausted.
+The custodian cannot destroy the record without following specific rules.
+The statute sets two timelines.
+The earlier one applies: one hundred years after the testator's death, or five years after the last will is admitted to probate and all appeals are done.

 There is one exception.
-If the testator directs the custodian to destroy the record in a writing executed with the same formalities required for an electronic will, the custodian must cancel, render unreadable, or obliterate the electronic record.
-This gives the testator control over revocation while ensuring casual or informal requests cannot lead to the loss of a valid will.
+The testator can direct the custodian to destroy the record.
+They must do so in a writing with an electronic signature that meets the same requirements as an electronic will.
+The custodian must then cancel, render unreadable, or obliterate the record.